IDEA-Research/HumanArt/README.md

 ## Dataset Download

 Under the CC-license, Human-Art is available for download.
 Fill out [this form](https://forms.gle/UVv1GiNJNQsE4qif7) to request authorization to use Human-Art for non-commercial purposes.
 After you submit the form, an email containing the dataset will be instantly delivered to you.
+Please do not share or transfer the data privately.

-For convenience of usage, Human-Art is processed using the same format as MSCOCO[<sup>[1]</sup>](#refer-anchor-1).
-Please save the dataset with the following file structure after downloading (we also include the file structure of COCO because we use it for assembly training of COCO and Human-Art):
+For convenience of usage, Human-Art is processed using the same format as [MSCOCO](https://cocodataset.org/).
+Please save the dataset with the following file structure after downloading (we also include the file structure of COCO because we use it for joint training of COCO and Human-Art):

 ```
 |-- data